 - Bank statements: Make sure to keep copies of your business bank statements for the year.

-Sales tax records: If you collect sales tax from your customers, make sure to keep accurate records of the amount collected.
+Sales tax records: If you collect sales tax from your customers, keep accurate records of the amount collected.

-Documentation of business assets: This includes items such as equipment, furniture, and vehicles.
+Documentation of business assets: This includes equipment, furniture and vehicles.

-- Mileage log: If you use your car for business purposes, make sure to keep a log of your mileage.
+- Mileage log: If you use your car for business, log your mileage.
 You can claim a deduction for the business-related mileage.

 - You're new to running a small business and aren't familiar with the tax requirements.